yashsharma127/operator/README.md

 - The `CR` and `operator` update modes allow you to apply updates specifically to the CR or the operator deployment, respectively, without a full redeployment.

 ### Note
+- The repository is actively being developed and tested to support more Mifos artifacts using the operator.
+- The operator is currently configured to deploy twelve specific deployments only.
-This repo is still in progress will be updated as the project progresses.
+- This documentation will be updated as the project progresses.
-Also, currently operator is configured for 12 deployments only, and not yet fully tested.